sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupautologonlogoncount.md

 After the specified number of automated logon actions has occurred, you must manually log onto the computer.

 If the built-in administrator account is used, the account is still active.
-For more information about the built-in administrator account, see the [How to Enable and Disable the Built-in Administrator Account](http://go.microsoft.com/fwlink/?LinkId=206616) topic in the Windows® Assessment and Deployment Kit (Windows ADK) Technical Reference.
+For more information about the built-in administrator account, see the [How to Enable and Disable the Built-in Administrator Account](http://go.microsoft.com/fwlink/?LinkId=206616) topic in the Windows Assessment and Deployment Kit (Windows ADK) Technical Reference.

 ## Values